-In this view, you can share, favorite or edit images.
+In this view, you can filter, share, favorite, edit or delete images.
 There is a thumbnail strip at the bottom to access other images in the album.
 When the inspector is visible, metadata about the photo is shown in the Info tab, including file name, flash status, file type, shooting information, camera and lens.